Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Why Buddy Punch Is Best for Stopping Buddy Punching

-Worried staff are clocking in for each other?
+Worried staff members are clocking in for each other?
 This is the tool built to end that.
 Buddy Punch stops one employee from punching for another better than anything else here, and the name says it all.

 Key Features